sahilkhimani/Flask-ChatApp/ReadMe.md

 create the table named detail include these fields "first_name[varchar], last_name[varchar], email[varchar], phone[bigint], username[varchar], password[varchar]"

+OR
+you can directly import the userlogin database file (SQL format) given in repository.

 <h1>For Google integration</h1>
 First for google integration go to google cloud platform and create the client id and